-Designated as the aviation demand and supply chain manager within the Defense Logistics Agency (DLA), the Center serves within the Department of Defense (DoD) supply chain as the primary source of supply for nearly 1 million repair parts and operating supply items.
+Designated as the aviation demand and supply chain manager within the Defense Logistics Agency (DLA), the Center serves within the Department of Defense (DoD) supply chain as the primary source of supply for over 1.1 million repair parts and operating supply items.
 More than 444,000 of the items managed are aviation parts, including spares for engines on fighters, bombers, cargo aircraft and helicopters; airframe and landing gear parts; flight safety equipment; and propeller systems.
 Defense Supply Center Richmond's core mission is to supply products with a direct application to the world of DoD aviation.
-These items support over 1,300 major weapons systems utilized throughout the DoD.
+These items support over 1,800 major weapons systems utilized throughout the DoD.

-With slightly over 600 acres and approximately 120 warehousing, utility and administrative buildings totaling over 6.7 million square feet, the Defense Supply Center Richmond is host for a number of other DoD, Federal and state organizations.
-The three largest of these tenants are the 350-acre DLA Distribution Richmond, DLA Distribution Mapping, and the Virginia Army National Guard Vehicle Maintenance Shop.
+With slightly over 600 acres and approximately 80 warehousing, utility and administrative buildings, totaling over 4.5 million square feet, the Defense Supply Center Richmond is host for a number of other DoD, Federal and state organizations.
+The largest of these tenants are DLA Distribution Richmond, DLA Distribution Mapping Activity and the Virginia Army National Guard Vehicle Consolidated Support and Maintenance Shop.

-The Center and its tenant activities employ nearly 3,000 civilians, service members, and contractor personnel, whose mission is to provide critical material support across the DoD and to other Federal agencies.
+The Center and its tenant activities employ nearly 3,000 civilians, service members and contractor personnel, whose mission is to provide critical material support across the DoD and to other Federal agencies.

 DLA Installation Support at Richmond's Cultural Resources Program is worthy of recognition because of the significant strides made to improve and refine the program at the installation without impacting its mission and support to the warfighter.
-Recently that mission necessitated the development of plans for the modernization of the World War II (WWII) era facility, including the demolition of 23 historic structures within the designated Historic District and the renovation of many remaining structures.
-To that end, during a several month process, the installation successfully negotiated with the Virginia Department of Historic Resources (VDHR) and the American Council on Historic Properties (ACHP) a written agreement that cleared the way for the modernization and future cultural resources actions.
+Recently that mission necessitated the development of plans for the modernization of the World War II (WWII) era facility, including the demolition of 23 contributing structures and the renovation of many remaining structures within the Bellwood-Richmond Quartermaster Historic District.
+To that end, during a several-month process, the installation successfully negotiated with the Virginia Department of Historic Resources (VDHR) and the Advisory Council on Historic Preservation (ACHP) a programmatic agreement that cleared the way for the modernization of the installation and future cultural resources actions.
 That agreement, and the long term plan and completion dates it contains, has made a significant and lasting contribution to the cultural resources management of the installation.

-Background
+Background:

-The Cultural Resources Management Program at the Defense Supply Center Richmond falls within the responsibilities of the DLA Installation Support at Richmond Environmental Branch, which has a dedicated Cultural Resource Manager (CRM).
-The CRM works closely with the VDHR to ensure that all cultural resource regulations are followed and the written agreement fully enacted.
-In addition to receiving guidance from the VDHR, the CRM routinely consults with various local organizations, including the Jefferson Davis Association, the Chesterfield County Historical Society, the Chesterfield County Preservation Committee, and the Virginia Council on Indians.
-The installation uses contract support to provide specialty and on-site consultation, such as a historian, archaeologist and architectural historian when needed.
-Such consultation ensures continual full compliance with federal laws, and DoD and DLA regulations.
+The Cultural Resources Management Program at the Defense Supply Center Richmond falls within the responsibilities of the DLA Installation Support at Richmond Environmental

+Office, which has a dedicated Cultural Resource Manager (CRM).
+The CRM works closely with the VDHR to ensure compliance with all cultural resource regulations and the programmatic agreement.
+In addition to receiving guidance from the VDHR, the CRM routinely consults with various local organizations, including the Jefferson Davis Association, the Chesterfield County Historical Society, the Chesterfield County Preservation Committee and the Virginia Council on Indians.
+The installation uses contract support to provide specialty and on-site consultation, such as a historian, an archaeologist and an architectural historian as needed.
+Such consultation ensures continual full compliance with federal laws and DoD and DLA regulations.

 The Defense Supply Center Richmond has operated under an approved Integrated Cultural Resources Management Plan (ICRMP) since 2006.
-In December 2011 that ICRMP was revised and updated to reflect the long range plans for the installation.
+In December 2011, that ICRMP was revised and updated to reflect the long range plans for the installation.
 Ongoing initiatives within the current ICRMP include the development of a database for each historic structure and the implementation of geographic information system (GIS) layers that summarize existing data and cultural resources recorded within the Defense Supply Center Richmond.
-A recently completed initiative established a standard operating procedures for archaeological artifacts found on the installation.